HugoDaniel/deno_tag/README.md

   Any other attribute on the tag gets passed as argument to the `Deno.run` command.
 Boolean attributes get the string "true" added as value.

+## How to run

+Call `deno_tag` from the command line and specify a `html` file:

+`> deno run --allow-read --allow-run --unstable https://deno.land/x/deno_tag@v1.0.2 index.html`

+It is necessary to have read and run permissions in order to read the file passed as an attribute on the `<deno>` tag and run it.

 ## Examples

 ### Example 1 - Simple output bundle